maedbhk/hbn_reading/README.md

 See here for a [full assessment list](https://docs.google.com/spreadsheets/d/1sGb3ECGR47BzIWNZwzh4ARrjFaf5ByVA/edit?usp=sharing&ouid=110847987931723045299&rtpof=true&sd=true) administered as part of the Healthy Brain Network Initiative

-If you don't want to explore the data and would rather just read through the results, then check out [this notebook](notebooks/figures-Reading_Impairment.ipynb) - all of the figures should be easy to visualize and I've written markdown code to provide brief description of each figure.
+Check out [this presentation](https://docs.google.com/presentation/d/1GWq6N5Z3JI3PlOW0oC9u_d_4LYYDyPDER8ijxhtzRiY/edit?usp=sharing) to see some of the preliminary results.

-If you want to explore the data/notebooks, then follow the steps outlined below.
+The accompanying [notebook](notebooks/figures-Reading_Impairment.ipynb) contains all of the figures, you can also run this notebook by following the steps outlined below.

+The data are stored on [google drive](https://drive.google.com/drive/folders/1yx125fAnoaHPTg9o2yI63uHJih9vEEA3?usp=sharing)

+> Note: this is a work-in-progress, there are more models running (they sometimes take 1-2 days of computing time), I will update the notebook and the presentation as more results come in.

 First Steps
 ------------